Connectivity of soft random geometric graphs: Introduction

 \section{Introduction}

 For certain random graph models, it is known that the main obstacle to connectivity is the existence of isolated vertices.
-In particular, for the \ER random graph $G(n,p_n)$ the probability that the graph is disconnected but free of isolated vertices tends to zero as $n \to \infty$, for any choice of $(p_n)_{n \geq 1}$ (see \cite{ER} or \cite[Theorem7.3]{Boll}).
-Likewise for the geometric graph (Gilbert graph) $G(\X_n,r_n)$ with vertex set $\X_n$ given by a set of $n$ independently uniformly distributed points in $[0,1]^d$ with $d \geq 2$, and with an edge included between each pair of vertices at distance at most $r_n$, the probability that the graph is disconnected but free of isolated vertices tends to zero as $n \to \infty$, for any choice of $(r_n)_{n \in \N}$ (this follows from results in e.g. \cite{MSTLong,kcon}).
+In particular, for the {Erd\H{o}s--R\'enyi }random graph $G(n,p_n)$ the probability that the graph is disconnected but free of isolated vertices tends to zero as $n \to\infty$, for any choice of $(p_n)_{n \geq1}$; see \cite{ER} or \cite{Boll}, Theorem~7.3.
+Likewise for the geometric graph (Gilbert graph) $G(\X_n,r_n)$ with vertex set $\X_n$ given by a set of $n$ independently uniformly distributed points in $[0,1]^d$ with $d \geq2$, and with an edge included between each pair of vertices at distance at most $r_n$, the probability that the graph is disconnected but free of isolated vertices tends to zero as $n \to\infty$, for any choice of $(r_n)_{n \in\N}$; this follows, for example, from the results in \cite{MSTLong,kcon}.